 - 1. The roof forms and materials of the existing buildings shall be preserved. - 2.
-Original or later contributing roofing materials such as slate, wood trim, elements, features (decorative and functional), details and ornamentation, such as cresting, shall be retained and, if necessary, repaired by patching or reinforcing using recognized preservation methods.

-- 3. Deteriorated or missing roofing materials, elements, features (functional and decorative), details and ornamentation shall be replaced with material and elements which match the original in material, color, texture, size, shape, profile, configuration and detail of installation. - 4.
+Original or later contributing roofing materials such as slate, wood trim, elements, features (decorative and functional), details and ornamentation, such as cresting, shall be retained and, if necessary, repaired by patching or reinforcing using recognized preservation methods. - 3.
+Deteriorated or missing roofing materials, elements, features (functional and decorative), details and ornamentation shall be replaced with material and elements which match the original in material, color, texture, size, shape, profile, configuration and detail of installation.
+Alternative roofing material, such as synthetic slate, will be reviewed on a case-by-case basis. - 4.
 When replacement is necessary, it should be based on physical or documentary evidence. - 5.
 If using the same material is not technically or economically feasible, then compatible substitute materials may be considered. - 6.
 Original or later contributing roofing materials, elements, features (functional and decorative), details and ornamentation shall not be sheathed or otherwise obscured by other materials. - 7.
 Unpainted mill-finished aluminum shall not be allowed for flashing, gutters and downspouts.
 All replacement flashing and gutters should be copper or match the original material. - 8.
 External gutters and downspouts should not be allowed unless it is based on physical or documentary evidence. - 9.
 The Boston Landmarks Commission encourages renovation of roofs to prevent further deterioration and to reverse the impact of prolonged maintenance neglect.
 Such renovation should include removal of vegetation growing out of the roof, roofline, and gutter line; restoration of missing roof cladding; and restoration of missing flashing and trim along the roof edge to original appearance as documentary evidence indicates.
-Rehabilitation to meet continuing or changing uses of the buildings, while retaining the property's historic character, will be reviewed and considered on a case-by-case basis.
+Rehabilitation to meet continuing or changing uses of the buildings, while retaining the property's historic character, will be reviewed and considered on a case-by-case basis. - 9.8 Roof Projections (Includes satellite dishes, antennas and other communication devices, louvers, vents, chimneys, and chimney caps)

-9.8 Roof Projections (Includes satellite dishes, antennas and other communication devices, louvers, vents, chimneys, and chimney caps) Refer to Section 9.2 and 9.7 for additional Standards and Criteria that may apply.
+Refer to Section 9.2 and 9.7 for additional Standards and Criteria that may apply.

-Due to the historical and architectural significance of the Pumping Station, Gate House/Filth House, and West Shaft Entrance buildings, roof projections shall not be visible from the public way.
+Due to the historical and architectural significance of the Pumping Station, Gate House/Filth Hoist, and West Shaft Entrance buildings, roof projections should not be visible from the public way.